gijit/gi/README.md

 trace compiler.
 The REPL binary is called simply `gi`, for "go interpreter".

+NB: `gi` was last built with go1.10.4.
+It hasn't be updated for go11/12, so please use go1.10.4 with it for now.

 # the dream

 Go, if it only had a decent REPL, could be a great